Trips & Tours

 28 October – 1 November 2024

-In October half-term, we will be the choir in residence at Winchester Cathedral, singing the daily service of Choral Evensong.
+In October half-term 2024, we were the choir in residence at Winchester Cathedral, singing the daily service of Choral Evensong.

-We will stay at a Scout Activity Centre just outside Winchester enabling our choristers to enjoy a range of fun and enriching activities on site as well as in the wider local area before travelling into Winchester to sing each day.
+We stayed at a Scout Activity Centre just outside Winchester enabling our choristers to enjoy a range of fun and enriching activities on site as well as in the wider local area before travelling into Winchester to sing each day.

 Weekend residence at Ripon Cathedral